Vashon News

 BBC News

-Martin McGuinness steps down over the handling of a botched heating scheme, likely sparking a snap election in Northern Ireland.
+- Turkish cargo plane from Hong Kong crash lands on Kyrgyzstan homes

+At least 32 people are killed as a Turkish cargo plane from Hong Kong crashes near Bishkek.

-- Pound falls on May's Brexit comments
+- Pound falls ahead of Theresa May Brexit speech

-The pound hits a two-month low after Theresa May signals the UK will pursue a so-called "hard Brexit".
+Sterling hits its lowest level against the dollar since October's flash crash before later edging back up.

+- RSPCA warns of false alarms after call to catch cuddly toy